djfranzel/com.voice-foundry.coding-assessment/readme.md

     On the vanity number generation, we could also include cases for '2' and '4' since they correlate to 'to' and 'for', which would create more possibilities.
 We could also only generate vanity numbers for the last four digits if nothing better could be found.
 Adding these two would create a more comprehensive solution.
+The top 5000 english word list was good, but we could consider other word sources, potentially expanding, and potentially removing more 'sensitive' words.
     We could also test this more broadly, review with the client to create improvements, such as saving all vanity numbers in a DB and having those available for a human to parse them.
 Some of the code could be refactored further, but I had a lot of fun with it, so it is fairly condensed given what it is doing.
 I'm sure that a client would have suggestions